telefonicaid/fiware-skuld/README.rst

 process is only about the python dependencies, because the scripts do not need installation.

-1) Create a virtualenv 'delete_ENV' invoking *virtualenv deleteENV*
+1) Create a virtualenv 'deleteENV' invoking *virtualenv deleteENV*
 2) Activate the virtualenv with *source deleteENV/bin/activate*
 3) Install the requirements running *pip install -r requirements.txt --allow-all-external*